cyrilletuzi/angular-eslint-injection-context/README.md

 Yes, with the [`custom-function-in-injection-context`](./docs/rules/CUSTOM_FUNCTION.md) rule.

-> Will adding a plugin makes the project heavier?
+> Is adding a plugin making the project heavier?

 No, the package has 0 dependency.
 It just add lint rules using TypeScript ESLint, which is already installed in the project.